 In the context of the local church, then, preaching sets the public standard for all the private discipling ministries in the church.
 And when that preaching is evangelistic exposition, that is, a clear proclamation of the gospel message wherein the point of the passage is the point of the sermon, then preaching not only announces the gospel but it also models for our people how to interpret and explain their Bibles to their unbelieving friends.
 In this way, evangelistic exposition becomes the ultimate equipping ministry of the church.
 And that’s as it should be, for the risen Christ gave “the shepherd-teachers to equip the saints for the work of ministry, for building up the body of Christ” (Ephesians 4:11–12, emphasis added).

 Preaching, then, both forms and informs the saints as disciple-makers themselves.
 It forms them by calling them to ongoing repentance from their own sin and by spurring them on to growth in Christian conviction, character, and ministry competence.
 This formative ministry helps us obey the message we proclaim so that the church’s mission is manifest with genuine love rather than hypocrisy.
 Christ-centered evangelistic exposition lets us look at Christ ourselves so that we look like Him for others (2 Corinthians 3:18).

-This is why it’s so useful for a pastor to address non-Christians in his preaching—not only for the non-Christian’s sake, but also to model for our people how to talk as a Christian to a non-Christian about the Bible.
+This is why it’s so useful for a pastor to address non-Christians in his preaching.
+Not only for the non-Christian’s sake, but also to model how to talk to a non-Christian about the Bible.
 What an example for the entire body to hear, “If you’re a non-Christian listening to this sermon, maybe this part of the Bible feels confusing to you.
 But I wonder if you’ve ever thought of . . . ” The church overhears those public statements and learns to imitate them in one-on-one settings.

 If the preaching ministry is not forming and informing the congregation as disciple-makers, then what is?